quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

 ### Get started

-It is required to do basically three steps.
+It is required to do three steps.
 First, prepare the code for the Web Spotlight for preview environment, then turn on Web Spotlight on Kontent project, and lastly use newly enabled features to connect Kontent project to preview environment.

 ### Kontent Smart Link SDK